kermitt2/arxiv_harvester/README.md

 * parse the full JSON arXiv metadata file available at Kaggle

-* download the PDF located at the public access bucket `gs://arxiv-dataset` stored them on a cloud storage, AWS S3 and Swift OpenStack supported, or on the local file system
+* parallel download PDF located at the public access bucket `gs://arxiv-dataset` and store them (also in parallel) on a cloud storage, AWS S3 and Swift OpenStack supported, or on the local file system

-* metadata of the uploaded article are stored with the PDF in json format
+* store the metadata of the uploaded article along with the PDF in JSON format

+To save storage space, only the most recent available version of the PDF for an article is harvested, not every available versions.

 Resuming interrupted and incremental update are automatically supported.